ipfs-shipyard/ipfs-primer/files-on-ipfs/README.md

 # Files on IPFS

+## Concepts
+These tutorials introduce the following concepts:
+* Sharing files using IPFS
+* Pinning files on the IPFS Network
+* Publishing Changes to Files on IPFS

 ## Prerequisites
 These tutorials are tested with go-ipfs version 0.4.3-rc1. _Please update this file on github to reflect any other versions that have been tested._